-The Board of Water Commissioners meets bi-weekly at 5 p.m. at our temporary administration office located at 345 Boston Post Road, Suite A to discuss and vote on issues concerning your drinking water supply.
-Director Roy keeps the Commissioners up to date on current projects and developing situations.
-You are invited to participate in this public forum and become more knowledgeable about your drinking water as well as bringing your concerns to the attention of the Commissioners and the Director.
-Contact the office of the Water District (978) 443-6602 to obtain the scheduled meeting dates.
+In response to the coronavirus outbreak and to support the health and safety of the Sudbury community and our staff Sudbury Water District has temporarily closed our administration building to public access.
+Our Board greatly values the public participation in the meeting process and will continue to welcome public participation utilizing remote access technology to conduct our meetings.
+Bi-Weekly Commissioners meeting will be held virtually at 5 p.m. to discuss and vote on issues concerning your drinking water supply.
+You are invited to participate remotely in this public forum and become more knowledgeable about your drinking water as well as bringing your concerns to the attention of the Commissioners and the Executive Director.
+View our meeting schedule online at www.sudburywater.com or call (978) 443-6602 to obtain scheduled meeting dates.